 The consequences of this history include wide disparities in employment, income, and wealth between white communities and communities of color in Multnomah County and lack of affordability in close-in neighborhoods, resulting in gentrification, displacement, and concentrations of poverty in North, Northeast, and increasingly, East Portland.

-This dichotomy is the context for our five-year strategic plan, which envisions a Portland that is globally competitive, equitable and healthy.
-Prosper Portland is focused on harnessing and expanding our tools for job creation, place-making and economic opportunity to achieve widely shared prosperity among all residents of Portland.
+That dichotomy is the context for our strategic plan, which envisions a Portland that is globally competitive, equitable and healthy.
+We’ve repositioned key programs and initiated new approaches specifically focused on meeting the needs of diverse Portlanders.

 Prosper Portland’s Equity Policy, adopted in 2013 and updated in 2016, calls for all projects, initiatives and investments to generate equitable outcomes; it established a multicultural, anti-racist institutional framework for the agency.